n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 20 - Advent of Cyber 2021.md

 ### Question-3
 [Top](#TOC)

-Next, we are asked to find the files "hash" value and submit it to [VirusTotal](https://www.virustotal.com/gui/home/upload) for analysis.
+Next, we are asked to find the file "hash" value and submit it to [VirusTotal](https://www.virustotal.com/gui/home/upload) for analysis.
 We can assume they want the `md5` hash here as VT usually works with `md5`hashes.
 Run the command below to easily strip out everything but the hash value

 ```
 md5sum testfile | cut -d " " -f1